-Cinco de Mayo, the spicy version of St. Patrick's Day — where everybody celebrates, but no one is entirely certain why — lands this Friday.
+Cinco de Mayo, the spicy version of St. Patrick's Day — where everybody celebrates, but no one is entirely certain why — lands soon.
 But don't worry, you've still got time to create some easy party decor.
 With cacti party favors, a drinks umbrella wreath and even a vegan taco recipe, we've gathered the best Cinco de Mayo crafts to help you ring in the 5th of May with bold style.

 Put a Pinata in It

 Raid your water coolor for these mini Cinco de Mayo pinatas, made from two paper

 cones and hot glue.
 This craft for kids can also serve as a fun party activity, particularly if accompanied by a Wonkian collection of candy and sweets.